Silvis, Illinois: Rock Island Line Silvis Workshops

 In 1902, the Rock Island Line decided to build its largest railroad locomotive repair workshop in Silvis, on a 900-acre site between the railroad's main line and the Chicago, Burlington and Quincy Railroad’s Rock Island branch.
-Construction began on May 1, 1903; the facilities eventually included a general stores department, repair shop, 45-stall roundhouse, and two large freight yards east and west.
+Construction began on May 1, 1903; the facilities eventually included a general stores department, repair shop, 45-stall roundhouse with a 90-foot turntable, and two large freight yards east and west.

-The need for cheap labor brought about a number of immigrants from Mexico, who either worked in the stores, the workshops or as part of the track laboring team.
-The railway developed housing to house all of its workers and families, which it rented to the workers at favorable rates which were possible under an agreement with the town that meant the occupants paid no property taxes.
-The Mexican section became known as La Yadra, which had its own Mexican-run general stores, and had a Mexican-themed band.
-When the band waned, the railway donated boxcars that had once housed its instruments were refurbished to create the Lady of Guadalupe church, dedicated on Easter Sunday in 1927.
-In 1929 the no property tax agreement came to an end, and the city authorities evicted the railway workers, many of whom moved their houses to the area that became second, third and fourth streets.
+The need for cheap labor attracted a number of immigrants from Mexico, who worked in the stores, the workshops, or as part of the track laboring team.
+The railway developed housing for all of its workers and families.
+This was rented to the workers at favorable rates, which were possible under an agreement with the town that meant the occupants paid no property taxes.
+The Mexican section, with its own Mexican-run general stores and a Mexican-themed band, became known as La Yarda.
+When the band waned, the railway-donated boxcars that had once housed its instruments were refurbished to create the Lady of Guadalupe church, dedicated on Easter Sunday in 1927.
+In 1929 the no-property-tax agreement came to an end, and the city authorities evicted the railway workers.
+Many moved their houses to the area that became second, third and fourth streets.

-After The Rock was liquidated in 1980, the locomotive workshops, yard & facilities were used for storage of locomotives & railcars that would soon be sold off to other railroads.
-The facility would later be sold to National Railway Equipment, the workshops remained a maintenance and refurbishment hub for the wider North American railroad industry.
-NRE sold the facility to Railroading Heritage of Midwest America in late 2021, who have plans to refurbish the facility to maintain steam, heritage diesel and associated rolling stock, and develop a museum on the site.
+After The Rock was liquidated in 1980, the locomotive workshops, yards and facilities were used for storage of locomotives and railcars that soon would be sold off to other railroads.
+The facility later was sold to National Railway Equipment, with the workshops remaining a maintenance and refurbishment hub for the wider North American railroad industry.
+Railroading Heritage of Midwest America bought the facility in late 2021 to develop a museum and for refurbishing and maintaining steam and heritage diesel locomotives along with associated rolling stock.
+In November 2022 heritage equipment from the Union Pacific was moved into the shop.
+Included were 4-6-6-4 Union Pacific 3985, 2-10-2 Union Pacific 5511 and EMD DDA40X Union Pacific 6936.